DATA-606-SPRING-2023-TUE/nicholas_data606/docs/final_proposal.md

 # DRAFT PROPOSAL
 ### Nicholas Ho

-# Coffee
+# Coffee Review Analysis

 Coffee is a popular drink worldwide and as a result is a large global industry.
 The coffee industry is estimated to be valued in the hundreds of billions of dollars and every day alone, more than 2 billion cups of coffee are consumed.
 With no shortage of demand, such a large industry can be an opportunity to analyze consumer trends for the purposes of maximizing profits.
 This project seeks to take a look at coffee reviews from the website https://www.coffeereview.com/ in order to determine what characteristics are most favored by consumers and how these can be used to develop coffee in the future to increase profits.

 https://en.wikipedia.org/wiki/Economics_of_coffee

-## Goal: Analyze the reviews of a wide variety of coffees from around to world in an attempt to create the most profitable coffee.
+## Goal: Analyze the reviews of a wide variety of coffees from around to world in an attempt to create a coffee with the highest rating.

-In order to accomplish this goal, several small goals can be accomplished first:
+In order to accomplish this goal, There are several angles that can be explored:

-• predict global demand and flavor trends

-• determine what aspects of coffee reviwer's care about most
+• Determine what aspects of coffee that consumers care about most

-• datermine correlations between price and country of origin
+• Determine correlations between price and rating

+• Examine trends in coffee tastes over time (A time series approach)

+I will use the data to train a model to predict the rating of a coffee given a review, and use this model with a maximiztion function to determine the values for each feature that will maximize the rating.

 ## Dataset